 At the end of each working day, protect the leading edge of AIR-SHIELD SMP with a bead of AIR-SHIELD LIQUID FLASHING.

 Rough Openings and Penetrations … AIR-SHIELD SMP can be used for detailing of rough openings and is to be installed in accordance with AIR-SHIELD SMP Installation Guidelines and W. R. MEADOWS published details.
-Alternatively, AIR-SHIELD LIQUID FLASHING can be used.
+Alternatively, AIR-SHIELD LIQUID FLASHING can be used ( Application Video).

 Through Wall Flashing … AIR-SHIELD THRU-WALL FLASHING is to be used for all concealed flashing installations.
 All areas where AIR-SHIELD THRU-WALL FLASHING is to be installed requires application of MEL-PRIME™ prior to installation.
-AIR-SHIELD THRU-WALL FLASHING should be recessed 1/2″ (13 mm) from the face of the masonry.
+AIR-SHIELD THRU-WALL FLASHING should be recessed 1/2″ (13 mm) from the face of the masonry ( Application Video).

 Failure to roller the membrane effectively may result in poor adhesion to the substrate.
 AIR-SHIELD SMP should only be applied in dry weather when air and surface temperatures are above 14° F (-10° C).
 Do not install AIR-SHIELD SMP in adverse weather conditions.
-AIR-SHIELD SMP is not designed for permanent exposure and should be covered within 90 days of installation.
+AIR-SHIELD SMP is not designed for permanent exposure.
+Contact W. R. MEADOWS technical services for exposure limits.
+Membrane adhesion of self-adhesive membranes on oriented strand board (OSB) can sometimes be affected by the level of surface texture or the presence of wax that is part of the binder used to bond together the wood strands.
+In situations where the membrane adhesion is compromised, in-situ adhesion tests should be performed to determine suitability of substrate prior to full installation.
+If there are variations in the OSB surface, multiple tests may be required.
 Refer to safety data sheet for complete health and safety information.

 May help contribute to LEED credits: